One of our Enter Shaolin Family members Melani was watching one of our kung fu lessons online

 Now you are probably wondering why can’t I or you just kick your opponent in the side, head or anywhere with some major power to get them to release the ankle lock… Maybe, you think the guys I talked about just were trying to be nice or couldn’t pull it off…

-Simply because when the ankle lock technique is applied correctly (notice, I said correctly), you might be able to do a kicking motion, you might even get a kick in… However, the power will not be there, because you will be in so much pain you can’t effectively do anything.
+Simply because when the ankle lock technique is applied correctly (notice, I said correctly), you might be able to do a kicking motion, and you might even get a kick in… However, the power will not be there, because you will be in so much pain you can’t effectively do anything.
 Meaning your kick will be completely useless and probably any other attacks you may think of.
 Even pinching and the thumb drive didn’t work.

 You don’t believe me?
 Okay fair enough… See for yourself! 😉